-The Public and Community Psychiatry Fellowship, offered through Penn State Health Milton S. Hershey Medical Center’s Department of Psychiatry, is open to candidates who have completed an ACGME-approved psychiatry residency or fellowship.
+The Public and Community Psychiatry Fellowship, offered through Penn State Health Milton S. Hershey Medical Center’s Department of Psychiatry and Behavioral Health, is open to candidates who have completed an ACGME-approved psychiatry residency or fellowship.

 The focus of the program is to help fellows develop skills in administration, leadership and cultural and religious sensitivity, and to gain a deeper understanding of systems of care, mental health advocacy, health maintenance and prevention and addiction and recovery.

 Fellowship curriculum combines a strong didactic base with clinical experiences in community settings as well as supervision, expert speakers in community psychiatry, participation in national conferences and completion of a research or quality improvement project.
 Fellows will gain experience caring for individual patients, as well as learn ways to improve the systems of mental health care.

 Learn More about the Fellowship

 The mission of the Public and Community Psychiatry Fellowship is to create a program that promotes administrative leadership, ethical decision making, empathy, service in the public and community sectors, strong communication skills and cultural awareness and sensitivity.
 The program will emphasize understanding of the needs of communities through training in health maintenance and prevention, recovery, psychosocial interventions, systems of care and administrative and advocacy exposure and experience.
-This vision statement is in accordance with Pennsylvania State Hospital Department of Psychiatry’s “aim to achieve excellence through the integration of education, research, patient care, and service to the community.”
+This vision statement is in accordance with Pennsylvania State Hospital Department of Psychiatry and Behavioral Health’s aim “to achieve excellence through the integration of education, research, patient care and service to the community.”